-Baekje ( Hangul : 백제 ; hanja :百濟; RR : Baekje , IPA : /pɛk̚.t͈ɕe/ , sometimes named Paekche ) , is a kingdom having existed from18 av.
-J.-C. until 660 in south western Korea during the Three Kingdoms period (Baekje in the west, Silla in the east, and Koguryo in the north), a collection of small states which are collectively named Gaya holding the center of the south of the peninsula.
+Baekje was a kingdom that existed from 18 BCE until 660 CE in southwestern Korea during the Three Kingdoms period (Baekje in the west, Silla in the east, and Koguryo in the north).
+It was part of a collection of small states collectively named Gaya, holding the center of the south of the peninsula.

-Baekje, as a kingdom, appears on the territory of the confederation of Mahan, of the previous period, called the Samhan , [the three confederations].
-These confederations having been Mahan, Byeonhan (which became Gaya) and Jinhan (which became Silla).
+Baekje, as a kingdom, originated on the territory of the confederation of Mahan during the previous period known as Samhan (the three confederations), which included Mahan, Byeonhan (which became Gaya), and Jinhan (which became Silla).

-Baekje first goes through a phase of expansion until538.
-Then the northern part was withdrawn by Koguryo and the kingdom refocused on its southern half.
-Buddhism, still new in Korea, is supported by the power.
-Finally the kingdom is destroyed by a coalition which sees the alliance between the Chinese empire of Tang and the kingdom of Silla (신라).
-It is, in fact, Silla who benefits; he effected the annexation in 660, and expelled the Chinese soon after.
+Initially, Baekje underwent a phase of expansion until 538.
+Subsequently, the northern part of the kingdom was annexed by Koguryo, leading Baekje to refocus on its southern half.
+During this period, Buddhism, still new in Korea, gained support from the ruling power.
+Ultimately, the kingdom was destroyed by a coalition, with an alliance between the Chinese Empire of Tang and the kingdom of Silla (신라).
+In 660, Silla orchestrated the annexation and expelled the Chinese soon after.

 Legendary origins

-According to the Samguk sagi (History of the Three Kingdoms, written in the 12th century ) Baekje was founded in 18 BCE by Onjo .
-He was the son of Jumong , who had founded the kingdom of Koguryo shortly before.
-This Jumong came from a region named after his ethnic group, then a kingdom named Puyŏ , located north of Manchuria .
-Leaving Puyŏ, he leaves his son Yuri there.
-He settled near the Han River (formerly Ugni, hangeul : 욱리하 ; hanja :郁里河) , in the center of the Korean peninsula.
+According to the Samguk sagi (History of the Three Kingdoms, written in the 12th century), Baekje was founded in 18 BCE by Onjo, the son of Jumong, who had previously established the kingdom of Koguryo.
+Jumong hailed from a region named after his ethnic group, a kingdom called Puyŏ, located north of Manchuria.
+Leaving Puyŏ, Jumong settled near the Han River (formerly Ugni, hangeul: 욱리하; hanja: 郁里河), in the center of the Korean peninsula, after leaving his son Yuri in Puyŏ.

-According to the Samguk Yusa , it was Jumong who fled from Puyŏ , where he was persecuted, to Jolbon , where he married So Seo-no the daughter of a local chief, and where he established the kingdom of Koguryo. .
+According to the Samguk Yusa, Jumong fled from Puyŏ, where he faced persecution, to Jolbon, where he married So Seo-no, the daughter of a local chief, and established the kingdom of Koguryo.

-Jumong becomes Divine King Dongmyeong and has two more sons with So Seo-no: Onjo and Biryu .
-When Yuri , Jumong’s son from his first marriage (in Puyŏ) arrives at Koguryo Palace, his father makes him the crown prince.
-Realizing that Yuri would become the next king, So Seo-no leaves Koguryo, taking his two sons Biryu and Onjo south to found their own kingdoms with their people, ten vassals.
-She is [Who?] remembered as a key figure in the founding of Koguryo and Baekje.
-Onjo and Piryu receive land from the Chief of Mahan .
-Onjo founds a city in Wiryeseong (current Seoul, capital of South Korea), on the advice of his advisers, and calls his kingdom Sipje (meaning “Ten vassals “); as for Piryu, he ignores this advice and decides to live by the sea.
-He therefore builds the city of Michuhol (present -day Incheon ).
+Jumong, now known as Divine King Dongmyeong, had two more sons with So Seo-no: Onjo and Biryu.
+When Yuri, Jumong’s son from his first marriage in Puyŏ, arrived at the Koguryo Palace, his father made him the crown prince.
+Recognizing that Yuri would become the next king, So Seo-no left Koguryo, taking her two sons, Biryu and Onjo, south to establish their own kingdoms with their people and ten vassals.
+She is remembered as a key figure in the founding of Koguryo and Baekje.

-However, salt water and swamps make life difficult, while the inhabitants of Wirye lived prosperously.
-Ashamed of having ignored his retinue’s advice, Biryu kills himself.
-The inhabitants of Michuhol then move to Wirye and King Onjo welcomes them and renames the country “Baekje” (“Hundred vassals”).
+However, the challenges posed by saltwater and swamps in Michuhol made life difficult, while the inhabitants of Wirye lived prosperously.
+Ashamed of ignoring his retinue’s advice, Biryu took his own life.
+The inhabitants of Michuhol then moved to Wirye, and King Onjo welcomed them, renaming the country “Baekje” (“Hundred vassals”).

 The remains of Baekje in Buyeo